 - trust your ears and be open-minded.

 Once you have practiced this for a while, it will become second nature and you will find yourself applying these concepts spontaneously whilst getting good mixes consistently and having fun.
-And if you somehow struggle, a little feedback from a second pair of ears (a peer, or a mastering engineer) can put you back on track.
+And if you find yourself struggling, a little feedback from a second pair of ears (a peer, or a mastering engineer) can put you back on track.

-Do you have any questions about this article?
-Contact Francesco.
+Do you have any questions about mixing?
+Get in touch.